zzhangjii/learning-library/workshops/on-prem-wls-to-accs/LabGuide300.md

 - Sign in to the Oracle Java Cloud Service Console.

-- Click the name of the service instance to which you deployed the sample application.
+- Click on the alphaOffice instance.

-- On the details page of the service instance, do one of the following:
+- On the details page of the alphaOffice instance, do one of the following:
   - If a Load Balancer section exists, then expand it, and note the public IP Address of the load balancer node.
 In this example, it is 129.213.145.149
   - If you don't see a Load Balancer section, then expand the Resources section, and note the public IP Address of one of the nodes shown there.